MAPF-Competition/PlanViz/README.md

 # PlanViz
 Welcome to PlanViz!
 This is an offline visualization tool that shows not only the agents' movements but also the errors and events given by the [Start-Kit](https://github.com/MAPF-Competition/Start-Kit).
 PlanViz takes the map and the output file (in `JSON` format) from the Start-Kit as inputs and renders with `tkinter` that contains the scenario and the GUI, as shown in the following figure.

 ![planViz_2](https://github.com/MAPF-Competition/MAPF_analysis/assets/32032876/a1de576a-3310-40d5-8181-f514a4a45f95)

 ## Setup
 - Squares with numbers are the tasks, which are initially marked in orange.
 Each task turns pink when it is assigned to an agent and grey when is completed.
-- A vertex/edge collision between agents $a_i$ and $a_j$ at location $V$/edge $(U,V)$ at timestep $T$ is presented under the format of `ai aj v=V/e=(U,V) t=T`.
+- A vertex/edge collision between agents $a_i$ and $a_j$ at location $V$/edge $(U,V)$ at timestep
+$T$ is presented under the format of `ai, aj, v=V/e=(U,V), t=T`.
+Single-click the collision in the list of errors can mark the colliding agents in red, and press `ctrl` while clicking to select multiple collisions.
-- The list of errors contains collisions and timeout issues from the Start-Kit.
+- `The list of errors` contains collisions and timeout issues from the Start-Kit.
+Double-click an error to move all the agents to one timestep before such error occurs.
+- `The list of events` contains information of task assignments and task completion.
+Double-click an event to move all the agents to one timestep before such event occurs.
+- When PlanViz is paused, right-click an agent to see/hide its path.
+The paths are presented with a sequence of purple squares, with the locations where the agent rotates or waits being larger.

 ## Arguments
 - `--map` (type: *str*): Path to the map file (ends with `.map`).
 See `example/maze-32-32-2.map` for more details.